-Tons of people are interested in ditching their 9-5 job to work from home and make money online.
-However, a lot of scammers, like the one behind PaidNova are preying on these unsuspecting ones to scam their way into people’s pockets.
+Tons of people are ditching the 9-5 job to work from home and make money online.
+However, a lot of scammers like the ones behind PaidNova, are still trying to work their way into people’s pockets.

-Scammers make people believe making money online is as easy as sharing links on social media.
+Scammers like to say making money online is as easy as sharing a few links on social media.
 But think about this: a simple click is not a sale in itself, so why can PaidNova afford to pay you heftily for doing something so effortless?

 In this review, we’ll go behind the “$300 per day income” claim and uncover the reasons why PaidNova is no more than a grubby scam.

 PaidNova Review At A Glance

 Created in October 2019, PaidNova falsely claims to be the #1 influencer network where you can earn $300 per day.
 It deceptively promises to pay for sharing links, finishing tasks, and creating promotional content on social media.

 It’s easy to blow one’s horn but proving it is a completely different story.
 PaidNova provides no proof it’s legit.
 All it gives is easily fabricated payment proof that contradicts the website's launch date.